Sourav289/Portfolio-website/README.md

 Hi there! 👋 I'm Sourav, a passionate developer from Mangaluru, India.
-This is my personal portfolio website built with HTML,CSS, and JavaScript to showcase my skills, interests, and experiences in web development and AI.
+This is my personal portfolio website built with HTML,CSS, and JavaScript to showcase my skills, interests, and experiences in web development and AI.This is just a basic portfolio of me

 ## 🚀 Features
 - 🖥️ Fully responsive design